Things to get right this FBT season

 Tax concierge service available to small businesses

-The Small Business Ombudsman, Kate Carnell, has announced that taxpayers wanting an external review of an adverse tax decision by the ATO through the Administrative Appeals Tribunal (AAT) can contact the office of the Australian Small Business and Family Enterprise Ombudsman (ASBFEO) for assistance from 1 March 2019.
+The Small Business Ombudsman, Kate Carnell, has announced that taxpayers wanting an external review of an adverse tax decision by the ATO through the Administrative Appeals Tribunal (AAT) can now contact the office of the Australian Small Business and Family Enterprise Ombudsman for assistance.

-Mrs Carnell said, “Small business owners without legal representation will be offered one hour with an experienced small business tax lawyer at a cost of just $100, as we fund the difference.
-The lawyer will review relevant documents and provide advice on the viability of the appeal.
-Should an appeal progress, our case managers will help the small business owner with the process.”
+From 1 March 2019, small business owners without legal representation can access an hour with an experienced small business tax lawyer at a significantly reduced cost, subsidised by the office of the Ombudsman.
+Lawyers can review relevant documents and provide advice on the viability of an appeal.
+And should an appeal progress, the Ombudsman’s case managers will help the small business owner through the process.

-Small business taxation decisions will be finalised within a turnaround time of 28 days from the date of a hearing at the AAT.
+Small business taxation decisions will be finalised within 28 days from the date of a hearing at the AAT.